 36-46 Albert Embankment is a new development in London SE1.

-The scheme will comprise 166 new homes in two towers and the last remaining Victorian warehouse on Albert Embankment, plus more than 22,000 sq ft of commercial office space, 1,500 sq ft retail and café space.
+The scheme consented in 2017 comprised 166 new homes in two towers and the last remaining Victorian warehouse on Albert Embankment, plus more than 22,000 sq ft of commercial office space, 1,500 sq ft retail and café space.

 February 2017 - planning permission granted for: